 Ms. Rittenhouse had never known of Mr. Thomas H. Swope's Memorial site in Swope Park so I took her to it earlier today.
 Here's a few photos we took (click on them to view full size/download).

-Ole Tom was said to be a private man - so it surprised a lot of people when he donated the more than 1000 acres where the park presently stands.
+Ole Tom was said to be a private man - so it surprised a lot of people

 I don't know if this fact still holds- but for quite a few years in the 1900's- Swope Park was the 2nd largest urban (land area within a city's corporate borders) park in America.